-- 2.1.
-POWERS OF THE SPEAKER OF THE HOUSE.
-The Speaker shall have administrative authority over the activities and operations of the Committee to: - (a) Assign appropriate staff and to direct appropriate services to assist the Committee in accomplishing its purpose; - (b) Adjust the respective membership of the Committee as deemed necessary, including the filling of vacancies; and - (c) In the absence of the Chair, sign hearing notices or subpoenas and subpoenas duces tecum, as authorized to be issued by the Committee. - 2.2.
-VACANCIES.
+2.1.
+Powers of the Speaker of the House.
+The Speaker shall have administrative authority over the activities and operations of the Committee to:

+- (1) Assign appropriate staff and to direct appropriate services to assist the Committee in accomplishing its purpose; - (2) Adjust the respective membership of the Committee as deemed necessary, including the filling of vacancies; and - (3) In the absence of the Chair, sign hearing notices or subpoenas and subpoenas duces tecum, as authorized to be issued by the Committee.

+2.2.
+Vacancies.
 Vacancies shall not affect the authority of the remaining members to execute the functions of the Committee.